mswhitby/classroom/_docs/classes/4th.md

 order: 3
 ---

+# September 23, 2024

+## Agenda

+### 1. Create Maze

+- If you have not yet completed your maze, please see yesterday's agenda.
+- Give your maze it's own name, and write it at the top of your maze.
+- Write the names of all group members on the back of your maze.

+### 2. Maze Solution - Block Code

+- Sign into Sphero using the class code: **8KXFH3**
+- Create a solution to your own maze using the Sphero blocks
+- Name your program "My Maze Solution"

+### 2.Trade Mazes

+- Trade mazes with another group.
+- Create a new program with the name of the other group's maze as the title.
+- Create a solution to the other group's maze using the Sphero blocks.
+- Repeat this with 3 separate  groups.

 # September 20, 2024

 Howdy!
 I am out today and will return on Monday.
 Please behave for your sub.
 If I have already given you an alternate assignment, please continue with that assignment.
 If I have not given you an alternate assignment, please complete the Hour of Code assignment.